RaitaroH/MyAnimeList-MyListClassic/README.md

 # Installation
 Follow the instructions from [here](https://myanimelist.net/forum/?topicid=200320#msg8158307).
 Under step 5 simply choose what code you want from bellow instead of the example provided on that page.

+MAL.css is the common code for anime and manga pages.

+Anime-specific.css has the code for the anime covers and also anime title hightlight.
+Covers.css has the anime cover images.

+Manga-specific.css is like Anime-specific but also has incorporated the covers.

 # Anime list
 ```
 @import "https://rawgit.com/RaitaroH/MyAnimeList/master/MAL.css";